Training Camp 101: Position Drills

 While the regulations and NCUA have numerous training requirements, not all of them specify exactly who must receive the training.
 The regulations and guidance instead state something along the lines of: training should be provided to appropriate staff.
 It is generally up to the credit union to determine which employees must receive the training based on their job duties.

-For example, requires credit unions to “provide [BSA] training for appropriate personnel.”
+For example, section 748.2(c)(4) requires credit unions to “provide [BSA] training for appropriate personnel.”
 Even if a credit union determines that multiple departments should receive BSA training, what that training consists of may vary by department.
 Your entire team may start out together to get the BSA basics that everyone needs to know but then they might split up for more specialized training.
 Your tellers may get grouped together to learn the rules for SARs and CTRs while your business accounts staff meets to hear about the CDD rule.

 As another example, NCUA’s Fair Lending Guide explains that only certain employees need to receive fair lending training.
 The guide states that any employee involved in “taking, evaluating, acting on a credit application, or furnishing/maintaining credit information” should receive fair lending training.
 As the training requirement is based on the employee’s job, credit unions will need to review the job duties of each position to determine which staff should receive this training.